jedld/pretentious/README.md

 2.2.0 :007 >
 ```

-Note: There are some objects it will fails to capture and as such those would not deconstruct properly.
+Note: There are some objects it may fail to deconstruct properly because of certain [limitations](#limitations) or it
+may have failed to capture object creation early enough.

 ## Things to do after